Nighty Night

 Nighty Night is a BBC black comedy television sitcom starring Julia Davis.
 It was first broadcast on 6 January 2004 on BBC Three.

+Premise

-Notorious for its dark humour, the show follows narcissistic sociopath Jill Tyrell (Julia Davis) alongside her moronic personal assistant Linda (Ruth Jones).
+Notorious for its dark humour, the show follows narcissistic, sociopathic hairdresser Jill Tyrell (Julia Davis) alongside her dim-witted assistant Linda (Ruth Jones).
 Jill learns that her husband Terry (Kevin Eldon) has cancer.
-She uses this to manipulate new neighbour Cathy Cole (Rebecca Front), who suffers from multiple sclerosis, and her husband Don (Angus Deayton), a doctor and the man with whom Jill becomes increasingly obsessed.
+She uses this to manipulate new neighbour Cathy Cole (Rebecca Front), who has multiple sclerosis, and her husband Don (Angus Deayton), a doctor and the man with whom Jill becomes increasingly obsessed.

+Writing

+Julia Davis was the creator and writer for the series.
+She has cited Ingmar Bergman and Abigail's Party as influences.
+She has also said the social satire has come from observing her parents: "I think my parents belonged to that generation of people between 50 and 60 where their friendships are not very close, that suburban world of tense formality, while I really feel I talk about intimate things with my friends".

+The second series was initially proposed as a Christmas special, but then developed into a full series.
+Mark Gatiss described the second series as "broader" and "filthier".
+Davis has said she was not happy with the second series, saying: "you get a bit more money, you move location, and you think, I mustn't bore people, I need to do something else.
+And I just feel now that it was too ridiculous.”
+Both Davis and Gatiss expressed to each other that they felt the series was less funny and that they had less chemistry whilst filming.